Tlorriene/sustsainabiltysite/readme.md

 Project brief was to create a minimum 2 HTML page and 1 CSS for a website based on sustainability.

-Initial concept: Tour booking system for Jungle 'Rari's the newest sustainable green tour operator in South America.
-The company is the newest tour operator with their USP being that their companyis fully sustainable, from their jeeps, to their offices and accomodation.
-The site will show the homepage, login for existing customers, and a booking window to place enquires.
+Initial concept: Basic booking page for local electric vehicles to rent in the area.
+Site will contain reviews, information, location and prices.
+There will be a booking for using HTML Forms and CSS for styling.

-Page Colours; green, yellow, black, white
+Page Colours; Black, white, gold

-Theme; Jungle, waterfalls, picturesque scenes
+Theme; Sustainable energy, electric, cars ,rental